m00h0/book-hotel-frontend/README.md

 ### Key Features

-- Rent a House
+- Rent a House.
-- Associate a house with a category
+- Associate a house with a category.
-- Create new house
+- Create new house.
-- View favourite house
+- View favourite house.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>